Don’t miss deep futuristic disco beats and visual effects

-“We would say we are going to EatStanbul – because the food is so amazing,” says Moosajee about how the name came about, and they are bringing those flavours home with spices, teas and coffee (khave) imported from Turkey.
+“We would say we are going to 'EatStanbul' – because the food is so amazing in Istanbul,” says Moosajee on how the name came about.
+Now the couple are bringing those flavours home with spices, teas and coffee (khave) imported from Turkey.

-There are traditional mezes, such as hummus and falafel for around R40 and Turkish breads baked on-site.
+There are traditional mezes, like hummus and falafel, for around R40 and Turkish breads baked on-site.
 But Turkish food is also about coal grills, which gives meats a smoky taste.
 The platter of mixed grills will go for around R190, and don’t forget to try the kebabs too.

 The main course of güveç (seasonal vegetables cooked in a clay pot), as with most mains, will average at R140.
 You’ll be able to order baklava, the Middle Eastern confection made of honey-soaked phyllo pastry filled with chopped nuts, and other traditional desserts such as sütlaç, which is traditional Turkish rice pudding made with exotic vanilla powder.